Last Updated: July 6, 2026

 Final Score

-Take the Acquire Project Team Exam (7 minutes)
+Take the Activity 10 Exam (7 minutes)

 Complete this Activity by taking the exam.
 Take the exam by clicking on the Exams button below.